malmason/readmegen/README.md

 ## Description

-  This is a project that will allow you to create a readme file from the command line.
+  This is a project that will allow you to create a professional readme file from the command line.
 You will be prompted with questions about your project.
-Once all questions have been answered, a Professional Readme file will be created.
+Once all questions have been answered, a readme file will be generated.

   ---